The SmeeRoving art show - like a pirate on the seven seas, The Smee Art Show is always on the move.

 - --learn simple rules about Jurisdiction in the next few tabs,

 - --watch/listen to parts of an oral argument where in jurisdiction is raised,

-- --look at 5 pages (3 pages of meat) of decision (noting the failure of the court to even acknowledge what went on at oral argument) and
+- --look at 5 pages (3 of substance, 2 of header/footer) of decision for failure to address arguments raised and

 - --look at the timing of a few docket items

 - --review and not timing of a few dispositive docket items.

 - --SIGN and SEND an affidavit (we provide a boilerplate).

 - --That is one affidavit to sign and send.
 That one and others, as they become relevant, are posted on JafoMaru.com.